-Erosion and water quality impacts are addressed through Water Quality BMPs 1, 2, 3, and 4 and Soils BMP 6.
-Equipment exclusion on unnecessarily steep (>35%) or unstable areas and flood prone areas can help reduce erosion and associated water quality impacts by minimizing disturbance on sensitive areas (Cafferata et al., 2005;

-Resources, 2003; Sidle, Sasaki, Otsuki, Noguchi, & Abdul Rahim, 2004).
-Managing to retain natural drainage and flow patterns may help reduce sedimentation impacts of forestry in WLPZs by slowing the move of sediment on the landscape and allowing some sediment to be "caught" prior to reaching the watercourse.
-Appropriate slash treatment prevents higher fire risk in riparian areas, prevents changes to nutrient input and dissolved oxygen in streams, and prevents additional sedimentation associated with slash entering the watercourse.
+Erosion and water quality impacts are addressed through Water Quality BMPs 1, 2, 3, and 4.
+Equipment exclusion on unnecessarily steep (>35%) or unstable areas and flood prone areas can help reduce erosion and associated water quality impacts by minimizing disturbance on sensitive areas (Cafferata et al., 2005; Resources, 2003; Sidle et al., 2004).
+Sidle et al. (2004) investigated the impacts of connectivity of disturbances and watercourses on water quality impacts and found that the design of skid trails and roads, or failings in the construction of these features can result in significant increases in sediment delivery to adjacent watercourses.
+Conversely, managing to retain natural drainage and flow patterns may help reduce sedimentation impacts of forestry in WLPZs.
+Appropriate slash treatment is another important component of protecting water quality.
+Failure to treat slash or leaving slash in areas where it may enter the watercourse can result in impacts on hydrology and increase fuels that could result in fire impacts to watercourses.
 Finally, avoiding storing chemicals in WLPZs or servicing equipment in WLPZs can help reduce the likelihood of chemical contamination of watercourses (Broadmeadow & Nisbet, 2004).